 Dear Dutch Crunch bread: why have you hidden yourself from me for so long?

 It's not that I haven't been made aware of your presence before.
-Heck, we've even written about you extensively in the past.
 But your features are perhaps ones that need to be experienced to be impressed upon memory.
 People can write all they want about your crisp, tiger-striped upper surface, but no words can do justice to the magnitude of your crunchiness.
 The sheer roof-of-the-mouth-scratching ability of your carapace is enough to make Cap'n Crunch hang his head in shame, and your texture lingers until the last bite is consumed.

 And what of your soft, pliant, yet robust interior structure?
 You know, that pale white crumb that compresses around its fillings, gently cradling the sandwich toppings like a space-age mattress so that every bite comes off cleanly in the mouth without crushing, smooshing, or ejecting any onto to the paper you come wrapped in?